 The faculty of the Center and some of their areas of expertise are as follows:

 ARLIN B. BLOOD (Ph.D.
-Loma Linda University), Associate Professor of Pediatrics and Obstetrics and Gynecology.
+Loma Linda University), Associate Professor of Physiology and Pediatrics and Obstetrics and Gynecology.
 Fetal and Newborn Cardiovascular and Metabolic Responses to Hypoxic Stress, Bioactivity of Nitric Oxide Metabolites.

 SEAN M. WILSON (Ph.D.
 Univ.
 Calif.
 Davis, Postdoctoral Univ.
 Nevada, Reno), Associate Professor of Physiology and Pharmacology.
-Signal Transduction in Pulmonary Vasculature, Influence of Development and Chronic Hypoxia on Mechanisms of Pulmonary Vascular Contractility.
+Developmental programming and impact of fetal-maternal stress on cardio-respiratory disease.

 DALIAO XIAO, DVM, PhD.
 (Ph.D.
 Loma Linda Univ., Postdoctoral Loma Linda Univ.), Professor of Pharmacology.
-Cell and molecular mechanisms of vascular contractility and fetal programming of adult hypertensive phenotype.
+Cell and molecular mechanisms in regulation of cardiovascular function and fetal programming of adult cardiovascular disease.

 STEVEN M. YELLON (Ph.D.
 Univ.
 Connecticut, Postdoctoral Fellowship Univ.
 Michigan, Fulbright Scholar), Professor of Physiology, Pediatrics, and Gynecology and Obstetrics.
 Endocrinology and immunology of reproduction and parturition.

 LUBO ZHANG (Ph.D.
 Iowa State Univ., Postdoctoral Univ.
 Nevada, Reno), Professor of Pharmacology and Pediatrics.
 Molecular and epigenetic mechanisms of developmental programming of cardiovascular and neurological diseases.
 E-mail:firstname.lastname@example.org